 Spaces with one of the following occupancy categories (as defined by the International Mechanical Code): Correctional cells, daycare sickrooms, science labs, barbers, beauty and nail salons, and bowling alley seating.

-C403.2.6.1 Reserved.

-C403.2.6.3 Occupancy sensors.
+C403.7.2 Occupancy sensors.
 Classrooms, gyms, auditoriums and conference rooms larger than 500 square feet of floor area shall have occupancy sensor control that will either close outside air dampers or turn off serving equipment when the space is unoccupied except where equipped with another means to automatically reduce outside air intake below design rates when spaces are partially occupied.

+C403.7.3.
+Ventilation air heating control (Mandatory).
+Units that provide ventilation air to multiple zones and operate in conjunction with zone heating and cooling systems shall not use heating or heat recovery to warm supply air to a temperature greater than 60°F (16°C) when representative building loads or outdoor air temperature indicate that the majority of zones require cooling.

-C403.6 Dedicated outdoor air systems (DOAS).
-(This section is Optional through 6/30/2017; it becomes Prescriptive as of 7/1/2017).
+C403.7.4 Dedicated outdoor air systems (DOAS) (Prescriptive)..
 For office, retail, education, libraries and fire stations, outdoor air shall be provided to each occupied space by a dedicated outdoor air system (DOAS) which delivers 100 percent outdoor air without requiring operation of the heating and cooling system fans for ventilation air delivery.

 Exceptions: